KiwiBitcoinGuide/nzbitcoiners.org/README.md

 Original code outputted from Webflow.

 ## Making a change
-To make a change please propose a pull request.
+To make a change please propose a pull request, or create an issue and let me know and I can make the change.

 ## Design